 or sister develops schizophrenia.
 Sometimes, no-one realises what

-different from how they used to be.
-They may avoid contact with
+they used to be.
+They may avoid contact with people and

-people and become less active.
-If they have delusional ideas,
+become less active.
+If they have delusional ideas, they may

-they may talk about them but may also keep quiet about them.
-If
+talk about them but may also keep quiet about them.
+If they are

-may say little, or be difficult to understand.
-Their sleep pattern
+little, or be difficult to understand.
+Their sleep pattern may

 In a teenager, you may wonder if this